civvic/bridget/README.md

 counter()
 ```

-For more detailed examples, review the notebooks in the `nbs/` directory, especially `14_bridge.ipynb`, `32_bridget.ipynb`, `50_widget.ipynb`, and the contents of the `nbs/examples/` folder.
+For more detailed examples, review the notebooks in the `nbs/` directory, especially `10_bridge_widget.ipynb` `14_bridge.ipynb`, `32_bridget.ipynb`, `50_widget.ipynb`, and the contents of the `nbs/examples/` folder.

 ## Compatibility and Development

 Bridget is developed with [nbdev](https://nbdev.fast.ai/) and requires Python 3.12+.
 Core dependencies like `fasthtml` and `anywidget` are installed automatically.
-It is regularly tested on macOS with VSCode, Jupyter Notebook, and JupyterLab, and is expected to function in any environment where `anywidget` is supported.
-Please note that while most features work in NBClassic, notebook state introspection is not yet implemented for that environment.
+It is regularly tested on macOS with VSCode, Jupyter Notebook, and Jupyter Lab, and is expected to function in any environment where `anywidget`/`ipywidgets` is supported.
+Please note that while most features will work in NBClassic, currently is untested, and notebook state introspection is not yet implemented there.

+## Main External dependencies

+- [xhook](https://github.com/jpillora/xhook): for HTMLX AJAX request interception.
+It's lightweight and stable; may be internalized later.
+- [jupyter-ui-poll](https://github.com/Kirill888/jupyter-ui-poll): for blocking widgets.
+Lightweight and stable; may be internalized later.
+- [tree-sitter](https://github.com/tree-sitter/tree-sitter): for `brdimport` ESM import functionality.
+Well maintained.
+- [AnyWidget](https://github.com/manzt/anywidget): initially used to simplify ipywidget creation.
+With `brdimport`, Bridget now offers a more flexible alternative, so AnyWidget may eventually be removed.

 ## Exploring the Codebase
 The project is developed entirely in Jupyter Notebooks using `nbdev`.
-It follows a literate programming approach, meaning the notebooks in `nbs/` are the primary source of truth from which the Python library is generated.
+It follows a literate programming approach, the notebooks in `nbs/` are the primary source of truth from which the Python library is generated.

 ### FastHTML Foundation
 Bridget's core depends on adapting FastHTML for a serverless environment. **`03_fasthtml_patching.ipynb`** details the minimal modifications made to enable this, while **`04_route_provider.ipynb`** explains the modified routing system allows Bridget to use methods as route endpoints.